zekeriyasari/Causal.jl/docs/src/tutorials/model_simulation.md

 ```
 In this simple `model`, we have a single output sinusoidal wave generator `gen` and a `writer`.
 In the script above, we constructed the components, connected them together and constructed the model.

-In addition to simulation time settings(which have set through model clock during the model construction above), we can specify simulation settings such as whether a simulation log file is be to constructed, model components are to be saved in a file, etc.
+We can specify simulation settings such as whether a simulation log file is be to constructed, model components are to be saved in a file, etc.
 ```@example simple_model_ex
 simdir = "/tmp"
 logtofile = true